kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 | Controller processing spike | Work queue with rate limiting |
 | Simultaneous request flood | Rate limiting per user (Beta) |

+**Alpha approach:** For Alpha, we rely on documentation, the `limit` field to bound response size, and controller-side rate limiting.
+Cluster administrators can enforce object count limits using admission webhooks (e.g., Gatekeeper, Kyverno) if needed for their environment.
+This is sufficient for initial adoption while we gather feedback on usage patterns.

+**Beta improvements:** TTL-based auto-cleanup (`ttlSecondsAfterComplete`) and per-user rate limiting will be added.
+If Alpha feedback indicates a need, we may also add a built-in cluster-wide object limit (similar to how some APIs cap total objects).

 #### Operational Risks

 | Risk | Mitigation |